abdur75648/Pedestrian-Detection/README.md

 # Pedestrian-Detection
-Pedestrian Detection in images: Given an input image which may contain multiple pedestrians, a pedestrian detection system detects each person and returns a bounding box for each detection
+Given an input image which may contain multiple pedestrians, a pedestrian detection system detects each person and returns a bounding box for each detection